-Uttarakhand: 22 workers still feared trapped, 33 rescued after Chamoli avalanche
+Uttarakhand: 47 workers rescued, eight still feared trapped after Chamoli avalanche

 The workers at a Border Roads Organisation project site were clearing snow.
 Mana is the last village on the India-Tibet border at a height of 3,200 metres.

 The search operation had to be suspended on Friday night due to heavy snowfall, The New Indian Express reported.
-The rescue efforts led by the Indian Army and the Indo-Tibetan Border Police were to resume on Saturday morning.
+The rescue efforts led by the Indian Army and the Indo-Tibetan Border Police resumed on Saturday morning.

-Three injured workers were taken to hospital.
+Seven injured workers were taken to hospital, ANI quoted Chamoli District Magistrate Sandeep Tiwari as saying.

 Initial reports on Friday evening had said that 57 workers were trapped and 32 of them had been rescued.